 Your child should not go to child care, school, on the school bus, or attend any before or after school programs if any of the following apply:

-- they are a household contact of someone who has symptoms of COVID-19.
+- They are a household contact of someone who has symptoms of COVID-19.
 Household members who are not fully vaccinated and who live with someone who is symptomatic must self-isolate and seek testing if symptoms develop.
+If they are fully vaccinated or if they have tested positive for COVID-19 in the last 90 days, they are not required to stay home as long as they do not have symptoms themselves.
+Please see Guidance for Fully Vaccinated Individuals and You Previously Tested Positive for COVID-19 for details.

 - They have been advised to self-isolate by TBDHU.